 However it was a very easy and cheap fix to replace my broken smoke alarm with one that no longer beeps and wakes us up in the middle of the night due to a false alarm once we bought a very tall ladder.

-Electrical tape or electrical wing nuts or both
+Electrical tape or electrical wing nuts (also called twist on connectors) I am using both

 Warning: If you are unsure about your electrical skills please call a pro to do the job for you.
 I don’t want to lose any readers because you electrocute yourselves or fall off of a ladder and break something important.